mqtt2go/mqtt2go.github.io/dev/add-wifi.md

 3. MQTT end device then connects to the Guest Wi-Fi and further utilizes mDNS (multicast DNS) to resolve address __MQTT2GO.local__ (\_mqtt.\_tcp.local.), which equals to the address of the MQTT broker.
 4. The MQTT end device then connects to the initialization MQTT broker.
 The MQTT end device contains a pre-loaded certificate fingerprint of trustworthy CA (Certification Authority), which is used to establish TLS (Transport Layer Security) communication with the MQTT broker.
 The chain of trust must be on both sides.
 Thus, the SH-GW (MQTT broker) has to contain a certificate issued by the same CA as it is contained in the MQTT end-device.
 If these certificates do not match, the TLS communication cannot be established.
 5. When the TLS communication is established the MQTT end device subscribes to the __\<activation_code\>/activation__ topic and publishes _GET_CREDENTIALS_ request.
-6. As a response, SH-GW (MQTT broker) generates a new set of certificates that will be used for ongoing communication and publishes its CA certificate, Login, and password to the MQTT end device.
+6. As a response, SH-GW (MQTT broker) generates a new set of certificates that will be used for ongoing communication and publishes its CA certificate, login, and password to the MQTT end device.
 7. The MQTT end device further subscribes to __\<activation_code\>/wifi__ and publishes _GET_WIFI_CREDENTIALS_ request.
 8. In response, the MQTT broker issues WiFi credentials (SSID, Password) for the home network.
 9. When the MQTT end device receives the credentials, connection with the initialization broker is closed.
 The end device then connects to the home Wi-Fi with the acquired credentials.